SHAKAR-AFZAL/CROSS-PLATFORM-OS-UTILITY-TOOL-PROJECT/README.md

 ## Conclusion

-The Cross-Platform OS Utility Tool demonstrates how Python can be leveraged to build a unified and efficient system maintenance application.
+The Cross-Platform OS Utility Tool demonstrates that how Python can be leveraged to build a unified and efficient system maintenance application.
 By combining OS abstraction, modular architecture, and a user-friendly Tkinter interface, the tool successfully performs essential administrative and monitoring tasks across multiple operating systems.
 This project highlights the practical application of core Operating System concepts in a real-world utility.

 ---